 5. If your grant is successful

-Within your grant outcome email, you’ll be informed about the amount of grant awarded, the requirements for submitting an invoice for 80% of your grant ahead of the theater trip, and information on our evaluation form.
+Within your grant outcome email, you’ll be informed about the amount of grant funding awarded, the requirements for submitting an invoice for 80% of your grant ahead of the theater trip, and information on our evaluation form.

 6. The theater trip & evaluation